Current cover of the journal Environmental History

 See the issue's table of contents for more information.

-Please note: Change to book review process
+Please note: change to book review process

 Books to be reviewed are now handled by the Environmental History book review editor.
 Publishers and authors who want their books reviewed will no longer send copies to the Forest History Society but instead directly to the book review editor.
 See our Submit page for details.